justinformentin/p/content/general/2020-05-26/index.md

 We've had economic expansion for the past decade.
 That doesn't normally happen.
 Stock prices have been going up, and interest rates have been near zero for a decade.
 That's not sustainable.
 It's not real.
 You can't just grow indefinitely, there has to be a breaking point.

 And Covid did not cause a crash.
-The market dropped 30% for seemingly no time at all, rebounded, and is again at all time highs.
+The market dropped temporarily, rebounded, and is again at all time highs.
 And again, the stock market is not indicative of overall economic health.
 Sure some people were out of work, and some businesses closed, but it's a drop in the bucket.
 Millions of people received unemployment benefits, businesses received stimulus aid, most people are still going to work, they still have their homes.
 No, Covid did not caush a crash.

 But we've been throwing around fake money and atrificially propping up the market and the economy for way too long.
 There will be a crash, and it will be far worse than 2008.